 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Vaibhav Gandhi: Besides maxillary teeth, this technique can also be applied to the mandibular dentitions.
+In the future, it would be interesting to apply the concepts of this technique to simulate the complex tooth movement with multibracket assembly.
+The results of these predictions may help the researchers to design the more efficient appliance system in orthodontics.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera